1.1. “Customer” means the person or entity who ordered services provided by AIC Technologies.

 4.4.
 AIC Technologies and all of its related entities maintain strict contracts and agreements with all third party vendors and suppliers that contain privacy and confidentiality provisions which are consistent with the Australian Privacy Law obligations.

 5. Updating your information

 5.1.
-You may access the personal information we store by viewing your Account.
+You may access your personal information held by us by contacting us.

 5.2.
-In the event that you wish to change, modify or update your personal information, this can be achieved by completing the relevant change processes from within your Account.
+In the event that you wish to change, modify or update your personal information, we will assist you

 5.3.
 The information posted on the publicly accessible WHOIS database can be updated via the appropriate functions from within your Account.

 5.4.
 In the event that you believe we may hold other personal information about you that is inaccurate, or you wish to change, modify or update this information you have provided, please contact us for further assistance.

 5.5.
 On request, we can provide you with a copy of information that we have stored regarding you, and can delete this information.
 But note, that this is primarily for the use of people who have accessed our site, or have interacted with us without being an active customer.